Crystals from categorified quantum groups: Introduction

 In the symmetric case the algebras $R$ are related to Lusztig's geometric categorification using perverse sheaves.
 Following Ringel~\cite{Ringel}, Lusztig gave a geometric interpretation of $\Um=\Um(\mf{g})$~\cite{Lus1,Lus2,Lus3}, see also \cite{Lus4,Lus6}.
-This gave rise to a canonical basis for $\Um$.
+This gave rise to Lusztig's canonical basis for $\Um$.
 Kashiwara defined a crystal basis of $\Um$ for certain simple Lie algebras~\cite{Kas1} and later proved its existence for all symmetrizable Kac-Moody algebras~\cite{Kas2,Kas5}; the affine type $A$ case was proven by Misra and Miwa~\cite{MT}.
 Kashiwara also constructed the so-called global crystal basis of $\Um$~\cite{Kas2,Kas3,Kas5}.
 Grojnowski and Lusztig~\cite{GL2} proved that the global crystal basis and the canonical basis are the same.
-The Kashiwara-Lusztig canonical basis of $\Um$ is a basis with remarkable positivity and integrality properties, and gives rise to bases in all irreducible integrable $\mathbf{U}_q(\mf{g})$-representations.
+The canonical basis of $\Um$ is a basis with remarkable positivity and integrality properties, and gives rise to bases in all irreducible integrable $\mathbf{U}_q(\mf{g})$-representations.

-Varagnolo and Vasserot constructed an isomorphism between $\Ext$-algebras of simple perverse sheaves on Lusztig quiver varieties~\cite{VV} and the algebras $R(\nu)$ is the symmetric case, proving a conjecture from \cite{KL}.
-Consequently, one can identify indecomposable projectives for the algebras $R$ with simple perverse sheaves on Lusztig quiver varieties and the Kashiwara-Lusztig canonical basis for $\UmA$.
+Varagnolo and Vasserot constructed an isomorphism between $\Ext$-algebras of certain simple perverse sheaves on Lusztig quiver varieties~\cite{VV} and the algebras $R(\nu)$ in the symmetric case, proving a conjecture from \cite{KL}.
+Consequently, one can identify indecomposable projectives for the algebras $R$ with simple perverse sheaves on Lusztig quiver varieties and the canonical basis for $\UmA$.
 Rouquier has also announced a similar result.

 One should be able to deduce a classification of graded simple modules for the algebras $\RnuL$ in the symmetric case using results of \cite{KL} and \cite{VV} together with Kashiwara and Saito's geometric construction of crystals~\cite{KS}, but the details of this argument have not appeared.
 We expect that cyclotomic quotients $\RnuL$ should also have a geometric interpretation in terms of Nakajima quiver varieties~\cite{Na}.